-The IRS has released the 2017 irs standard mileage rate and it is down again from the 2016 standard mileage rate.
+Today the IRS has released the 2017 standard mileage rate and it’s down again from the 2016 standard mileage rate.
 Beginning on Jan.
-1, 2017, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:
+1, 2017, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) for business purposes will be:

 2017 IRS Standard Mileage Rate